Maddox Batson

 William Maddox Batson (born December 13, 2009) is an American singer and songwriter.
-His debut single "Tears in the River" entered the top-twenty on Spotify's US Viral 50 chat and the song had approximately twelve million global streams by the end of 2024.
+His debut single "Tears in the River" entered the top-twenty on Spotify's US Viral 50 chart and the song had approximately twelve million global streams by the end of 2024.
 As of April 2025, he has released an EP and seven singles.

 Early life

 William Maddox Batson was born in Hermitage, Tennessee, and later moved to Birmingham, Alabama.
 In the summer of 2022, he was diagnosed with Osgood-Schlatter disease, which hindered his ability to play sports.
-Due to this, he began playing music with his father and posting clips on TikTok.
+Due to this, he began playing music with his father and posting many clips on TikTok.
 One clip, a cover of "Dancing in the Sky" by Sam Barber posted in September of 2023, went viral and garnered more than 1 million views.
 Maddox was discovered by record executives and managers: Eddie Franzoni and Nick Barr.
 He then began performing at his first concerts in 2023.
 As his career took off, he started homeschooling.

 Career

 In early 2024, Batson released his debut single: "Tears in the River", which entered the top-twenty on Spotify's US Viral 50 chart.
 The song had approximately twelve million global streams by the end of 2024.
 "I Wanna Know", was released in April 2024 and reached number 19 on YouTube's Trending page.
-"X's" was released in September 2024, and has over 16 million global streams.
+"X's" was released in September 2024, and has over 16 million global streams, being his most popular song to date.

 Batson is one of the youngest artists to sign with Warner Records in partnership with Prosper Entertainment.
 Following his record deal, he embarked on a sold-out headlining tour across the United States.
 In 2024, he performed at CMA Fest and became the youngest artist to perform Whiskey Jam, filling the venue.
 He co-wrote the song "Tough" for Lana Del Rey and Quavo, inspired by his late grandfather and father—the song charted within the top forty of the US Billboard Hot 100.
-Batson claims eclectic music tastes but specifically cites: Morgan Wallen, George Strait, Michael Bublé, Garth Brooks, Playboi Carti and Frank Sinatra as his influences.

 In February 2025, Batson released the single "I Don't Like You Anymore", the result of a two-hour songwriting session with Ashley Gorley.
 In March of the same year, he released his first E.P. entitled First Dance.
 On March 26, 2025, Batson made his debut performance at the Grand Ole Opry.
 Following a headlining tour in the spring of 2025, he is expected to open for Lainey Wilson during her Whirlwind World Tour.
 Batson's opening dates are currently slated to begin in September 2025.

 The spring of 2025 saw the release of a music video for the song "Girl in Green".

-Batson indicates the song is based on a true story of meeting a fan at a show but not getting her name.
-He did eventually regain contact with the fan, and thanked her for the inspiration.
-Looking ahead, Batson plans to release more music, including potentially a full album.
+Artistry

+Batson claims eclectic music tastes but specifically cites: Morgan Wallen, George Strait, Michael Bublé, Garth Brooks, Playboi Carti and Frank Sinatra as his influences.